-- 5.1.
-The Project Owner is obliged to enter into a joint collaboration agreement with all center partners in the research center.
-The collaboration agreement must be drawn up in accordance with the Research Council's agreement document, the Requirements and Guidelines for Societal and Industry-oriented Research Centre and the General Terms and Conditions for R&D Projects.
-The Research Council's knowledge of the collaboration agreement does not mean that it approves any deviations from the contract between the Project Owner and the Research Council. - 5.2.
+for R&D Projects.
+The Research Council's knowledge of the collaboration agreement does not mean that it approves any deviations from the contract between the Project Owner and the Research Council.

+- 5.2.
 The collaboration agreement should contain provisions setting out the Project Owner's and partners' obligation to contribute resources in accordance with the centre's activity and funding plan, rules regarding the right to join and leave the centre, rules regarding employer responsibility, and provisions on property rights, utilisation rights, licensing, publication of project results and confidentiality.
 A period of notice of at least six months must be given before a partner can leave the centre. - 5.3.
 The Research Council's General Terms and Conditions for R&D Projects regarding property rights, utilisation rights, licensing, publication of project results and confidentiality must be used as a basis.
-The collaboration agreement's terms and conditions regarding these issues must be worded in a manner that ensures that the undertakings participating in the centre do not receive indirect state aid, as described in the EFTA Surveillance Authority's guidelines on state aid for research and development and innovation paragraph 29.
+The collaboration agreement's terms and conditions regarding these issues must be worded in a manner that ensures that the undertakings participating in the centre do not receive indirect state aid, as described in the EFTA Surveillance Authority's guidelines on state aid for research and development and innovation Section 28 letters b), c) or d).